Prowlarr/Indexers/README.md

 This Repo contains Cardigann YML indexer definitions for [Prowlarr](https://github.com/Prowlarr/Prowlarr).

-For more information on the formatting of the YML Indexer Definition, please see [our wiki entry](https://wiki.servarr.com/en/prowlarr/cardigann-yml-definition)
+For more information on the formatting of the YML Indexer Definition, please see [our Prowlarr Cardigann YML Version / Definition wiki entry](https://wiki.servarr.com/en/prowlarr/cardigann-yml-definition)

 For Prowlarr Indexer Requests; please see [our request site](https://requests.prowlarr.com/)